samreaves/humble-backend/README.md

 ## Objectives
 My first project will be a Java service that stores transactions in Postgres.

 The goal of this project is to learn hands on Java, JPA, Hibernate, Spring Boot, and using Postgres as a database with Java.

-I will write API endpoints to:
+For Phase 1, I will write API endpoints to:
 * get transactions by category
 * get transactions by debit/credit
 * post a new transaction

+For Phase 2, I will set up a test suite using GitHub Actions.

-The second phase will be doing a migration, and learning how to do that properly.
+The third phase will be doing a migration, and learning how to do that properly.
 It will also show me how to "enrich" the csv data with additional properties.

-In the third phase, I will create a second service that will need to ingest data from the first service, and learn all that comes with the complexity of ingestion using REST.
+In the fourth phase, I will create a second service that will need to ingest data from the first service, and learn all that comes with the complexity of ingestion using REST.

-There may be more.
-This is the first commit.